Modal Verbs and their Uses

 There is one more rarely-used modal verb: shall and shall not or shan’t.

-In the past, shall was used for the first person future instead of will-- or they might be reversed to express very strong determination: (“You shall not die!” he cried.
+In the past, shall was used for the first person future instead of will They might be reversed to express very strong determination: (“You shall not die!” he cried.
 “I will not let it happen!”)

 For more information on using modal verbs, see English Verbs, Negative Sentences,and Question Formation.
 To practice them, see Modals Practice.